sameersbn/docker-gitlab/README.md

 ##### `LDAP_USER_ATTRIBUTE_NAME`

 Attribute field for the used username of a user.
-Default to `cn`.
+Defaults to `cn`.

 ##### `LDAP_USER_ATTRIBUTE_FIRSTNAME`